BriceDelemosDitPereira/ascii-art/README.md

 Ascii-art is a program that takes a string as an argument and returns a graphical representation of that string using ASCII characters in the terminal.
 The input string can contain numbers, letters, spaces, special characters, and supports newline characters (`\n`).
 If a second string is entered, it will define the ascii art font.
 This project was carried out as part of the training : [Zone01](https://zone01rouennormandie.org/).

+The test.sh file allows you to run several commands in the terminal to see examples of uses.

 ```
 Example: